seblucas/www-blog/content/en/tips/greasemonkey-get-download-links.md

-/*
+---
-Title: How to get all download links from a web page
+title: "How to get all download links from a web page"
-Description:
-Author: Sébastien Lucas
-Date: 2011/08/24
-Robots: noindex,nofollow
-Language: en
-Tags: javascript,tips
-*/
+date: 2011-08-24
+tags: [javascript,tips]
+slug: greasemonkey-get-download-links
+aliases: [/en/tips/greasemonkey-get-download-links]
+---
 # How to get all download links from a web page

 Here is a solution using GreaseMonkey (the page is in French but the code is understandable) : [Comment récupérer tous les liens de téléchargement d'un page web](/blog/greasemonkey-get-all-download-links)